 Do I Need Concealed Carry Training?

-Increasingly, states are lowering or eliminating the training requirement necessary to carry a gun concealed.
-Whether your state requires it or not, it’s important to seek as much training as your resources allow.
+Increasingly, states are lowering or eliminating the training requirement necessary to carry a gun concealed for self-defense purposes.
+Whether or not your state requires training, concealed carry classes are important to seek out as your resources allow.
 There are several options available to people beyond the basic firearms safety or introductory shooting class often required to get a license or permit.

 For example, national-level traveling trainers offer courses on advanced shooting skills, legal issues, first aid medicine, criminal assault patterns, and more, all geared toward the private citizen who chooses to carry a gun.
 In the same way you can’t just buy a musical instrument and expect to know how to play it without some instruction, buying and carrying a gun doesn’t ensure that you’ll be instantly imbued with the knowledge to safely incorporate it into your life (let alone navigate the chaotic nature of a self-defense encounter).